veithen/veithen.github.io/_posts/2015-01-21-referrer-spam.md

 scripts:
  - /assets/2015-01-21-referrer-spam/ga.js
 image: /assets/2015-01-21-referrer-spam/referrer-spam.png
-updated: 2015-03-27
+updated: 2015-03-28
 description: >
  If you are using Google Analytics you may have noticed page views with referrals from ilovevitaly.com, darodar.com, priceg.com, blackhatworth.com, o-o-6-o-o.com and other suspicious domains appearing in your statistics.
-This is so called referrer spam.
-This article describes in depth how referrer spam works and debunks some common misconceptions about it.
+These are so called ghost referrals.
+This article describes in depth how this type of referrer spam works and debunks some common misconceptions about it.
 It also discusses possible solutions, include solutions that have been proposed elsewhere as well as an alternative solution that is more robust.
 disqus: true
 ---

 {:nofollow: rel="nofollow"}

+## TL;DR

+*   Make sure that you understand the difference between ghost referrals and bots.
+They require different counter-measures.
+In particular, changes to `.htaccess` are only effective against bots, not ghost referral spam.

+*   Don't try using referral exclusion lists to eliminate referrer spam.
+This will not have the effect you expect.

+*   If you ready to update your filters weekly with the newest list of fake referrals (or are paid to do that...), use a custom filter based on the *Referral* field.

+*   If you don't want to update your filters on a regular basis and can't change the Google Analytics tracking code on your site, use a filter based on the *Hostname* field.
+Make sure that you understand the implications and know the pitfalls.

+*   If you have control over the JavaScript code on your site and don't mind introducing a discontinuity in the analytics data for your home page, change the tracking code to report `/index.html` instead of `/` and create a filter based on the *Request URI* field to exclude all page views for `/`.

+*   If none of the above fits your needs, use custom dimensions to distinguish between ghost referral spam and legitimate traffic.

 ## Introduction